At Centre for Surgery, one of the most asked about procedures is forehead osteoma removal. But what exactly is it, and what does surgery involve?

 Am I a good candidate for forehead osteoma removal?

-Prior to undergoing forehead osteoma removal, it will need to be confirmed that the growth is actually an osteoma.
-Forehead osteomas are commonly mistaken for lipomas.
+Before undergoing forehead osteoma removal, it is necessary to confirm that the growth is indeed an osteoma.
+Forehead osteomas are often misdiagnosed as lipomas.
 However, there is a crucial difference between osteomas and lipomas.
-While osteomas are formed of bone, lipoma is formed of fatty tissue.
+While osteomas are formed of bone, lipoma is composed of fatty tissue.
 A lipoma will feel soft and be able to move when touched, while an osteoma will be hard to touch and will not move.

 To be considered for forehead osteoma removal, you will need to be: